EUCAIM/upv-node-workstation-images/usage-guide.md

 ```
 For more details of available resource flavors see the chapter [Resources flavors](#resources-flavors).
 Note for this last example we use a custom image based on the official nvidia/cuda:11.8.0-runtime-ubuntu22.04,
-and just adding the missing apt package "nvidia-utils-525" in order to make available the command `nvidia-smi`.
+and just adding the missing apt package "nvidia-utils-525" in order to make available the command `nvidia-smi`
+(it's a simple dockerfile you can see [here](https://github.com/chaimeleon-eu/workstation-images/blob/main/usage-guide-other/Dockerfile-custom-image-based-on-nvidia-cuda)).

 ## Hardware resources